-- Monthly Practice Seminar facilitated by Senior Fellows (Meet current faculty here) and conducted in small groups that engage in action-oriented problem-solving regarding specific leadership and management challenges confronted by students and their organizations.
+- Monthly Practice Seminar facilitated by Senior Fellows and conducted in small groups that engage in action-oriented problem-solving regarding specific leadership and management challenges confronted by students and their organizations.

-- Two retreats that allow for group connection and cohesion and the beginning of Fellows’ exploration of the connection between leadership and achieving community and social justice.
+- Overnight retreat that allows for group connection and cohesion and the beginning of Fellows’ exploration of the connection between leadership and achieving community and social justice.